 But don’t worry.
 Here are six key steps that will help grow your business and establish a more customer-preferred presence in the market.

-1. Fine-tune your organization
+1. Fine-tune Your Organization

 Keep in mind that if there is something wrong or amiss in your organization, all the marketing efforts could go down the drain.
 In a similar vein, if your clients aren’t happy with your work, putting your team in top shape is the first step to expand your construction business.

 Growing businesses will generally need capital to get its operations running fluidly.
 Unfortunately, not too many contractors have the financial muscle to achieve this constantly, much less, back up their plans for expansion.
 In fact, for a lot of construction businesses sustaining a positive cash flow is usually a struggle, particularly when clients and customers are delayed in their payments.

 Simply put, spend your funds with care and prudence.
-Most contractors and construction business owners know that for such business to not only thrive but grow continuously and steadily, they will need to have a constantly good cash flow.
-In truth though, many companies of the same nature fall along the way because they’re unable to cover the overhead costs they’ve already committed to.
+Most contractors and construction business owners know that to thrive and grow continuously and steadily, they need to have a constantly good cash flow.
+In truth though, many companies fall along the way because they’re unable to cover the overhead costs they’ve already committed to.